-These and other future changes to capital adequacy and liquidity requirements in the jurisdictions in which it operates, including the implementation of the CRDV / CRRII, and Basel III final rules, and certain potential consequences of Brexit may require members of the Nomura Group (including the Issuer) to raise additional capital.
+These and other future changes to capital adequacy and liquidity requirements in the jurisdictions in which it operates, including the implementation of the Capital Requirements Directive V (Directive (EU) 2019/878) (CRDV) and Capital Requirements Regulation (Regulation (EU) 2019/876) (CRRII), and the Basel Committee on Banking Supervision (Basel Committee) Basel III standards, and certain potential consequences of Brexit may require members of the Nomura Group (including the Issuer) to raise additional capital.
 If the Nomura Group is unable to raise the requisite capital, it may be required to reduce the amount of its risk-weighted assets, which may not occur on a timely basis or achieve prices which would otherwise be attractive to it.